alucardzagreus-boop/dojo-ascension/README.md

+Dojo Ascension is a terminal-based learning game for people who want to practice Python, Git, JSON, and code-review habits in a story-driven dojo setting.

 🥋 DOJO ASCENSION: The Path to Co-Architecting
 In the sprawling, interconnected digital wilderness of the future, knowledge is the most precious renewable resource.
 You have arrived at the Dojo—not as a test subject, but as an Initiate preparing to become a Co-Architect.